Pay Money to My Pain: Career and K's death (2007–2012)

+After K's death (2013–2023)

-On 20 September 2013, they announced a new album called Gene, with songs that K had recorded before his death, as well as songs recorded with guest vocalists.
+On 20 September 2013, the band announced a new album called Gene, with songs that K had recorded before his death, as well as songs recorded with guest vocalists.
 The album, released on November 13, 2013, included "Rain", the theme song of the movie Sekisekirenren, "Innocent in a Silent Room" and a new version of "Sweetest Vengeance".

 In December 2013, Pay money To my Pain played their last concert, entitled "From Here to Somewhere", before disbanding.

 In January 2014, "Weight of my Pride" was featured in episode 12 of the anime series Hajime no Ippo: Rising.
 Their song "Respect for the Dead Man" was also used as the theme song for the Nobunagun anime, which began airing on January 5, 2014.

 On December 29, 2014, a previously unreleased song named "Room #103", which has K on vocals, was uploaded to Pay money To my Pain's official YouTube channel.

 On December 29, 2015, another previously unreleased song named "Relive", which has K on vocals, was uploaded to Pay money To my Pain's official YouTube channel.

 On September 11, 2016, the band announced a limited edition box set entitled 10 Years from Drop of Ink including five CDs, two Blu-Rays, a 12" vinyl and various trinkets that would cover their entire career.
 The box set was slated for a December 6, 2016, release, ten years to the date of the release of their first major single, "Drop of Ink".

-On February 2, 2020, Pay money To my Pain played on the second day of "BLARE FEST.
+On February 2, 2020, Pay money To my Pain performed on the second day of "BLARE FEST.
 2020" hosted by Coldrain.
-On this memorable day, PTP played "Ligarse", "Resurrection" (feat. masato from coldrain & Hazuki from lynch.), "Weight of my pride" (feat.
+On this memorable day, PTP played "Ligarse", "Resurrection" (feat.
+Masato from coldrain & Hazuki from lynch.), "Weight of my pride" (feat.
 MAH from SiM), "Respect for the dead man" (feat.
 Koie, Teru from Crossfaith, NOBUYA, N∀OKI from ROTTENGRAFFTY), "PICTURES" (feat.
 Yosh from Survive Said The Prophet, AG from NOISEMAKER), "Voice" (feat.
 Taka from ONE OK ROCK), "Rain", and "This Life".

 On November 17, 2023, a documentary titled ‘SUNRISE TO SUNSET’ was released in Japan, paying tribute to the band.